-But personalisation is certainly important for the future.
+But personalization is certainly important for the future.
 As consumers become more demanding, brands will need to figure out how to cater to their specific needs.
 Tailoring product data is at the heart of developing these connections.

 Two sides of the same coin